 Omar Sy's Assane Diop could strike up a surprising alliance in new episodes of the hit Netflix drama.

 The first five episodes of Lupin might've ended with suave protagonist Assane Diop (Omar Sy) in something of a fix, but the outlook is far sunnier for fans of Netflix's hit international series.

-The streaming service has already confirmed that season one, part two – comprising another five episodes – will launch this summer, but series co-creator and co-writer George Kay has exclusively confirmed to RadioTimes.com that a second season is also in the planning stages.
+The streaming service has already confirmed that Lupin Part 2 – comprising another five episodes – will launch this summer, but series co-creator and co-writer George Kay has exclusively confirmed to RadioTimes.com that a second season is also in the planning stages.

 "We're story-lining that, and I'm sure that will come," Kay said.
 "We're actively story-lining with real confidence that that's gonna happen, because reaction to the first five episodes [of season one] would suggest that we've got every chance that [season two] would be coming next year... unless something goes completely wrong!

 "Things are looking good, basically, and we're story-lining, and Omar's really involved in terms of his character – he's really active and really sharp when it comes to the scripts and Assane's journey through those stories.
 So yeah, it's exciting.
 It's exciting to build on it more, and to muddy the waters and to create more conflicts and complications."

 Lupin's fifth episode closed on a cliffhanger, with Sy's Assane – a gentleman thief inspired by author Maurice Leblanc's Arsène Lupin stories – coming face-to-face with police detective Youssef Guedira (Soufiane Guerrab), the one man to make the connection between Assane/Lupin and his fictional counterpart.